 It is notable that the E-P5 has a hotshoe, while the RX100 V does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX100 V is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-P5 from Olympus.
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.